Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 HOME=/root

-Mounting a ConfigMap as a Volume
+Mount a ConfigMap as a Volume

-A ConfigMap mounted as a Volume is useful when processing larger datasets of key-value pairs.
+A ConfigMap mounted as a volume is useful when processing larger datasets of key-value pairs.
 This method allows the application to read the key-value pairs from the filesystem.

 1. Delete the original Pod deployment.